What You Need to Know Before Climbing Kilimanjaro – A Beginner’s Guide

 climbing Kilimanjaro

-Successfully climbing Kilimanjaro is considered the ultimate accomplishment for many hikers and athletes across the world.
-But, climbing Africa’s tallest mountain is no mean feat in fact, it has a 50% fail rate!
+Successfully climbing Mount Kilimanjaro is considered the ultimate accomplishment for many hikers and athletes across the world.
+But, climbing Africa’s tallest mountain is no mean feat in fact, this bucket-list-worthy hike has a 50% fail rate!
 So, it takes a lot of knowledge and a high level of fitness to climb Kilimanjaro!

-In this blog post I detail the height of Mount Kilimanjaro, explain all the different climbing routes as well as providing detailed information for your ascent up Africa’s tallest mountain.
+In this blog post I detail how to get to Mount Kilimanjaro, explain all the different climbing routes as well as providing detailed information for your ascent up Africa’s tallest mountain.

-Is Mt Kilimanjaro the tallest mountain in the World?
+Is Mount Kilimanjaro the tallest mountain in the world?

-This 5-night 6-day guided climb via the Marangu Route is one of the best guided tours available up Kilimanjaro!
+Top Travel Tip: This 5-night 6-day guided climb via the Marangu Route is one of the best guided tours available up Kilimanjaro!
+It costs from $2,600 USD per person.

 How hard is it to climb Kilimanjaro?